flype44/VControl/DOCUMENTATION.md

 **NOTE :**

-The Vampire P96 Graphics Driver support the `DPMS` signals.
+The Vampire P96 Graphics Driver supports the `DPMS` signals.

 The "Stand-by" and "Suspend" states are not supported.

 Recommended tool : [DPMSManager](http://aminet.net/package/util/blank/DPMSManager) for energy-saving.

-However, one may need to disable the display MANUALLY for various reasons, such as benchmarkings.
+However, one may need to disable the display MANUALLY for various reasons, such as benchmarking.

 **EXAMPLES :**